-Former French international Robert Pires provided insight on how Paris Saint-Germain collapsed in its UEFA Champions League semifinal first leg clash with Manchester City.
+Former French international Robert Pires provided insight into how Paris Saint-Germain collapsed in its UEFA Champions League semifinal first leg clash with Manchester City.

 PSG blew a 1-0 lead in the opening fixture of its semifinal tie against Manchester City.
-The French powerhouse struggled to create multiple high percentage goal-scoring chances and had its difficulties against Manchester City’s pressing system.
+The French powerhouse struggled to create multiple high-percentage goal-scoring chances and had difficulties against Manchester City’s pressing system.

-Pires notes that this was an overall impressive showing from Pep Guardiola’s side.
-In speaking to Le Parisien, Pires signaled out Guardiola’s gameplan for being the reason why Manchester City secured the massive away win.
+Pires noted that this was an overall impressive showing from Pep Guardiola’s side.
+In speaking to Le Parisien, Pires singled out Guardiola’s game plan as being the reason why Manchester City secured the massive away win.

 “When I see the intensity that City put in, it’s normal for Paris to go down,” Pires said.
 “Because I found that Guardiola’s team really exhausted these Parisians, in this possession of the ball, in this way of making them run from right to left, one relay, two relays in the middle and, when you have players like De Bruyne and Foden, you always find shifts and a solution.